All Episodes

 It's the dry season out here.

-Somebody told me it's $10 or $22.
+I got the price from somebody told me it's $10 or $22.

-It was $422 that the kid raised, selling his stuff.
+It was $422 that the kid raised selling his stuff.

 I'm thinking again about Dalton Hatfield, the 11-year-old from Kentucky who sold his bike and his video games to raise money to support my campaign.